fluid-studios/phet-osc-bridge/README.md

 The <code>phetosc.bridge</code> component provides a variety of configuration options, which are described in the sections below.

 ### Filtering Events
 In many cases, only a subset of events are relevant for a sonification.
 The <code>phetioIDPatterns</code> option allows you to specify an array of regular expression patterns that will be matched against the <code>phetioID</code> of events.
-Only those events with a <code>phetioID</code> matching the specified list of regular expressions will be sent via OSC.
+Only those events with a <code>phetioID</code> matching one of the regular expressions specified in <code>phetiodIDPatterns</code> will be converted and sent via OSC (i.e. the patterns are ORed together).

 #### Example: Listening Only for Particle Count Change Events